MarioLegenda/blue-dot/README.md

 - update
 - delete

-To expand to the former example, an update simple statement would look like this:
+To expand on the former example, an update simple statement would look like this:

         simple:
             select: